Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Applications to quantum topology

-By the Lyubashenko construction \cite{lubacmp,luba,lubalex} a modular category $\cat{C}$ gives rise to a consistent system of projective mapping class group representations on the morphism spaces $\cat{C}(I,X_1\otimes\dots\otimes X_n \otimes \mathbb{F}^{\otimes g})$, see also \cite{jfcs} for a perspective on these representations through the Lego-Teichmüller game.
+By the Lyubashenko construction \cite{lyubacmp,lyu,lyulex} a modular category $\cat{C}$ gives rise to a consistent system of projective mapping class group representations on the morphism spaces $\cat{C}(I,X_1\otimes\dots\otimes X_n \otimes \mathbb{F}^{\otimes g})$, see also \cite{jfcs} for a perspective on these representations through the Lego-Teichmüller game and \cite{dmf} for a homotopy coherent perspective.
 The vector spaces $\cat{C}(I,X_1\otimes\dots\otimes X_n \otimes \mathbb{F}^{\otimes g})$ together with their mapping class group actions are often referred to as \emph{conformal blocks}.
 These mapping class group representations can be restricted to the handlebody part (then they will be non-projective, but actually linear).
-On the other hand, any modular category is in particular a balanced braided Grothendieck-Verdier category.
+On the other hand, any modular category is in particular a ribbon Grothendieck-Verdier category.
 Hence, we also have handlebody group representations by Theorem~\ref{thmmainbalancedbraidedcalc2}.
 The following result is a comparison:

 \begin{proposition} Let $\cat{C}$ be a modular category.
 Then the following two actions of $\Map(H_{g,n})$ on $\cat{C}(I,X_1\otimes\dots\otimes X_n\otimes \mathbb{F}^{\otimes g})$ are equivalent: \begin{itemize}